gsalaman/microbit_led_translator/component_notes.md

 https://www.sparkfun.com/products/119

 ## Level Translator
+Desire to translate P0, P1 *and* P2 to give flexibility to the student.
+That means moving away from the 1-bit translator and to the 8-bit 74HC245 (which I've used with the Raspberry Pi matrix boards).
+BUT, we only need 3 of those pins.
+So, I either NC the other 5...or run them to input/output holes on our board so that if you *wanted* to translate other signals, you could!

+### Old:
 Need a 1-bit 3v-to-5v translator.
 Could use a 74245, but that's 8 bits (overkill).
 JLCPCB has a bunch of 1-bit versions...my fav is from Diodes Incorporated..just over 7c a part (74VC1T45).
 https://jlcpcb.com/parts/componentSearch?searchTxt=level%20translator

 ## LED Interface
-Want a port for LED interface:  data, 5v, and ground.
+Want 3 ports for LED interface:  data, 5v, and ground.....one where data is P0, one where it's P1, and one where it's P2.
 Same as with the barrel-jack...slots for either soldering a connector or pig-tail wires to the connector.

 Some of the lights need male connectors, some need female.
 Here's a pack of 20:
 https://www.amazon.com/BTF-LIGHTING-Connectors-WS2812B-WS2811-WS2812/dp/B01DC0KIT2/ref=asc_df_B01DC0KIT2/?tag=hyprod-20&linkCode=df0&hvadid=167155520817&hvpos=&hvnetw=g&hvrand=5668835828639984029&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9051990&hvtargid=pla-308618065131&mcid=adc7d128015039faad7d4fcb170628a8&gclid=Cj0KCQiAnrOtBhDIARIsAFsSe50yMojd_kpCKJ5NtLOBCV1RyqAfuJsqRfa1k5yM0gmIW65pZ-EbS1EaAr1qEALw_wcB&th=1

 Having trouble finding JUST the right angle connectors...they're they're JST-SMs, and most right angle are JST-PHs.

+Discussion with Chris:  if we keep it as 3 holes, you can solder on vertical pins that the female JST-SMs fit on...or you can do horizontal, or you solder the pig-tail connector.
+Options!!!!

 ## Voltage Regulator
 Need a voltage regulator that goes from 5v to the 3v power source on the microbit, and the associated glue-hardware.